3DOM-FBK/Apple3D_tool/README.md

 python Apple3D_tool/smart_frame_extraction.py -v <file name or full path of the video> --out <output path folder> -s <sharpness threshold> -m <min step between frames> -M <max step between frames>
 ```

-3. Apples segmentation/masks generation: a pre-trained neural network model is used for apple’s instance segmentation on keyframes.
+3. Apples segmentation/ 4. masks generation: a pre-trained neural network model is used for apple’s instance segmentation on keyframes.
 This is an example showing the use of [Mask R-CNN](https://github.com/matterport/Mask_RCNN) in a real world application.
 We train a model to detect apples on a tree and we then use the generated masks to facilitate the generation of a dense point cloud of these apples.
 Starting from the pre-trained weights from the [COCO](https://cocodataset.org/) dataset, a total of about [700 apple instances](https://drive.google.com/drive/folders/13DtJs90koMDqSBHWGVMPKiMnODfly9mW?usp=sharing) has been manually labelled and used for an additional training in order to increase the neural network’s performance

-4. Image orientation: the extracted keyframes are used for photogrammetric reconstruction purposes, starting from camera pose estimation and sparse point cloud generation
+5. Image orientation: the extracted keyframes are used for photogrammetric reconstruction purposes, starting from camera pose estimation and sparse point cloud generation

-5. Dense image matching: using the previously created masks within an MVS (Multi-View Stereo) process
+6. Dense image matching: using the previously created masks within an MVS (Multi-View Stereo) process

-6. Apple size measurement: size and number of fruits are derived by fitting spheres to the photogrammetric point cloud (using a RANSAC algorithm)
+7. Apple size measurement: size and number of fruits are derived by fitting spheres to the photogrammetric point cloud (using a RANSAC algorithm)

 ![Apple3D main steps](/assets/APPLE3D_STEPS.png)